-When each button pressed, the value of the cursor location increases or decreased.
+When each button is pressed, the value on the cursor location increases or decreases.
 It goes through lower case letters, upper case letters, numbers and symbols.
-When cursor is located at the left most position on the LCD, up and down arrow also allow user to select different item to setup.
+When the cursor is located at the left most position on the LCD, the up and down arrow allows the user to select a different item to setup.